prototypefund/Digital_Bargeld-docs/developers-manual.rst

     private key, thereby allowing all co-owners to spend the coin at any time.

+  spend
   spending
     operation by which a customer gives a merchant the right to deposit coins in return for merchandise

   transfer
+  transfers
   wire transfer
-  transfer
+  wire transfers
     method of sending funds between :term:`bank` accounts

-  wtid
+  transfer key
-  wire transfer identifier
+  transfer keys
-    Subject of a wire transfer; usually a random string to uniquely identify the transfer.

-    FIXME: inaccurate
+    special cryptographic key used in the :term:`refresh` protocol, some of which are revealed during the :term:`reveal` step.
+Note that transfer keys have, despite the name, no relationship to :term:`wire transfers`.
+They merely help to transfer the value from a :term:`dirty coin` to a :term:`fresh coin`

+  terms
+    the general terms of service of an operator, possibly including the :term:`privacy policy`.
+Not to be confused with the :term:`contract terms` which are about the specific purchase.

   transaction
     method by which ownership is exclusively transferred from one entity

-  transaction id
-     unique number by which a merchant identifies a :term:`transaction`

-     FIXME: completely obsolete by now
+  version
+    Taler uses various forms of versioning.
+There is a database schema version (stored itself in the database, see \*-0000.sql) describing the state of the table structure in the database of an :term:`exchange`, :term:`auditor` or :term:`merchant`.
+There is a protocol version (CURRENT:REVISION:AGE, see GNU libtool) which specifies the network protocol spoken by an :term:`exchange` or :term:`merchant` including backwards-compatibility.
+And finally there is the software release version (MAJOR.MINOR.PATCH, see https://semver.org/) of
+    the respective code base.

   wallet
     software running on a customer's computer; withdraws, stores and spends coins

-  withdrawal
-    operation by which a :term:`wallet` can convert funds from a reserve to fresh coins

-  fakebank
-    FIXME: explain

-  LibEuFin
-    FIXME: explain

-  GNUnet
-    FIXME: explain

-  bank
-    FIXME: explain
+  WebExtension
+    Cross-browser API used to implement the GNU Taler wallet browser extension.

   wire gateway
     FIXME: explain

+  wire transfer identifier
+  wtid
+    Subject of a wire transfer from the exchange to a merchant;
+    set by the aggregator to a random nonce which uniquely identifies the transfer.

+  withdraw
+  withdrawing
+  withdrawal
+    operation by which a :term:`wallet` can convert funds from a :term:`reserve` to fresh coins

+  zombie
+  zombie coin
+    coin where the respective :term:`denomination key` is past its :term:`deposit` :term:`expiration` time, but which is still (again) valid for an operation because it was :term:`melted` while it was still valid, and then later again credited during a :term:`recoup` process